404mat/setup-mac/README.md

 Install [Homebrew](https://brew.sh/) : ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``

-You can then install this GUI called [Cork](https://github.com/buresdv/Cork) if you want.
-It is used to graphically manage Homebrew packages on you Mac.
 Use this [Brewfile](homebrew/Brewfile) to install all the recommended programs.
 Or use the [associated script](homebrew/install_brewfile.sh) to install it automatically.

 ## Raycast